 Name, Location, Mission, and Objectives

-Section 1: The name of the organization is Brooklyn RISE Charter School (hereinafter “The Corporation”).
+Section 1: The name of the corporation is Brooklyn RISE Charter School (hereinafter the “Corporation” or “School”).

-Section 2: The purpose for which the Corporation is organized is to establish and operate a Charter School (the “Charter School”) to ensure academic success for students in grades K-5 in the Brooklyn community.
+Section 2: The purpose for which the Corporation is organized is to establish and operate a charter school (to ensure academic success for students in grades K-5 in the Brooklyn community.
 We prepare our students with the academic knowledge, skills, and mindsets for academic success to ensure that all our students our on the path to college.

 ARTICLE II